hapax/hapax.github.io/assets/minimal-networks.md

 Will our triangular rail network above be minimal?
-It turns out that, to minimise the total amount of rail, we should build a new station $D$ and connect each town to it.
+It turns out that, to minimise the total amount of rail, we should build a new station $D$ in between and connect each town to it.
 Our goal in this post will be to see why, and how this generalises to multiple stations.
-Although the precise position of new stations is a very hard problem to solve exactly, we will settle for understanding the network layout in a wide variety of cases.
+Although the exact positions are hard to compute in general, we will learn some simple facts about the *topology* and connectivity structure of minimal networks.

 #### References